Skip to Content

 Mold and fungus on the top of potted plants can be eliminated by sprinkling cinnamon on the top of the soil.

 The organic contents of cinnamon are perfect for increasing the root growth of plants.
-This spice’s auxin content works to help the stem cuttings or seedlings sustain growth, all while protecting the plant with its antimicrobial and anti-bacterial qualities.
+The spice’s content works to help the stem cuttings or seedlings sustain growth.
+Even better, all while protecting the plant with its antimicrobial and anti-bacterial qualities.

 Follow Our Facebook Page For Great Gardening Tips And Advice!
 This Is My Garden Facebook Page